5 Lawyer Personality Types: ISTJ, INTJ, ESTJ, ENTP and INTP

 Another relatively rare personality type that is relatively common in law, INTPs make up about 9 percent of lawyers.
 INTPs are marked by their creativity, their intellect and their desire to be great.
 INTPs are excellent at identifying inconsistencies and developing creative solutions.
 What they lack in emotional response, they make up for in their ability to manipulate data and apply efficient solutions.

 Lawyers come in all shapes and sizes — and all personalities, too.
-However, the above-listed personality types are most popular in the legal field, and knowing what drives you and how you react in certain situations might push you toward specific careers in law.
+However, the above-listed lawyer personality types, ISTJ lawyers, INTJ lawyers, ESTJ lawyers, ENTP lawyers and INTP lawyers, are most popular in the legal field, and knowing what drives you and how you react in certain situations might push you toward specific careers in law.
 You can take the personality test online here and find your legal path today.